dianamajek7/gamesreview_microservice_architecture/README.md

-# This repository is for GAME REVIEW SYSTEM.
+# This repository is for GAME REVIEW SYSTEM
  * This project was developed using JavaScript and Node.js for backend
    * React for the front-end
    * Jest and puppetter for testing